One of the largest economies in Latin America, Argentina has vast natural resources in energy and agriculture.

 A century ago, Argentina was a prosperous global power, based on exports of beef and wheat.
 However, isolationism and military rule helped trigger recurring economic turmoil through most of the 20th century.
 This culminated in the major currency crisis of 2001, leading to international debt default, austerity and political chaos.

 Today, Argentina is one of the largest economies in Latin America, supported by agriculture and livestock production and rich natural resources.
 However, economic volatility and poverty are roadblocks to growth here.

 These efforts were recognised with Argentina’s upgrade to emerging markets status by MSCI’s investment indices.

 Read on to discover more about the dos and don’ts of doing business in Belgium.
 Also find out how trading in or with the country could help boost the future growth of your business.

-With an economy partly at the mercy of US interest rate changes, and a new IMF credit deal, Argentina faces a struggle to bring inflation within its 15% target.
+With an economy partly at the mercy of US interest rate changes, and a new IMF credit deal.
+Target Inflation was 51% in 2021 and approached 100% in 2022.

 The government has made a start on reducing inefficient subsidies and cutting restrictive tariffs, but full reform will take time.

 With three tiers of government overseeing different elements of business, bureaucracy can be challenging.
 New measures – such as the ability to set up a company digitally within 24 hours – are designed to help.